lolow/leaqweb/README.md

 6) Solver requirements

-   You need a GMPL or a GAMS interpreter along with a LP solver:
+You need GLPK > 4.45 or GAMS + an LP solver (CBC, CPLEX, XPRESS, MOSEK...):

-* GLPK > 4.45

     # sudo apt-get install glpk-utils

-* GAMS with LP solver (CPLEX, XPRESS, MOSEK...)

 7) Run it